-The gains arising from the redemption of units in funds incorporated in blacklisted jurisdictions are subject to a special tax rate of 35%.
+The gains arising from the redemption of units in funds incorporated in blacklisted jurisdictions listed in the above Ministerial Order is subject to a special tax rate of 35%.

 CIT.
 Income payments and capital gains made by a resident entity are subject to a corporate tax rate of 21% (if the taxpayer is a small or medium enterprise as established in Decree-Law No. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to EUR15,000 and 21% on profits in excess of this amount).